WilliamWoha/csjournal/docs/source/Semester1/PF/Topic04.rst

 Inputs
 """"""

-| This includes things like the Keyboard, the Mouse, the Phone Touchscreen, the Microphone, things like that.
+| An Input means giving information to the computer.
+This includes things like the Keyboard, the Mouse, the Phone Touchscreen, the Microphone, things like that.
 Inputs are done through devices that *you* use.
 That *you* interact with, and the computer uses that information.
 Taking a picture is an input because the computer is reading the real world colours and lighting through the camera.
 Keyboards are inputs because you're pressing specific buttons and the computer is reading what buttons you press.
 Using a mouse is an input because *your* movements are what move the pointing thing on screen (I learnt later that the pointing thing is called a cursor).
 |
 | Why is this important to programming?
 |